Techniques to a More Productive Vegetable Garden

-Here are three simple techniques for maximizing the output of your vegetable garden.
+Here are give surefire ways to maximize the output of your vegetable garden.

 The surest way to increase the yield from a vegetable garden is to reduce the space between plants.
 The idea is to plant wide bands, thus reducing the amount of ground devoted to paths.